 - 2700′ gain

-This is one of the most popular hikes in the park and with good reason as it gives hikers some of the best views.
+This is one of the most popular hikes in Great Smoky Mountains National Park and with good reason as it gives hikers some of the best views.
 There is a very steep climb for the last half of the trail but the results are worth it.
 The views are much different after wildfires engulfed the area in 2016 but the trail is once again open with a newly constructed observation point at the summit.
 The trailhead is located off of US-441 S about 7 miles from the Sugarlands Visitor Center.

 - 3.8 miles – Out and back